mmgen/mmgen-wallet/README.md

   from your seed phrase at the prompt, allowing you to dispense with a physically stored wallet entirely if you wish.
-- Word-completing **mnemonic entry modes** customized for each of MMGen’s supported wordlists minimize keystrokes during seed phrase entry.
+- Word-completing **mnemonic entry modes** customized for each of MMGen’s supported wordlists minimize keystrokes required during seed phrase entry.
 - **Stealth mnemonic entry:** This feature allows you to obfuscate your seed phrase with “dead” keystrokes to guard against acoustic side-channel attacks.
 - **Network privacy:** MMGen never “calls home” or checks for upgrades over the